Kensworth/securityoverride/README.md

 Update (October 16th, 2015): Security Override site seems to be down, seems as if the admin stopped paying for hosting.
 Hoping this doesn't spell the end of the journey.

+Update (October 16th, 2015, 6:00pm): Security Override is back online but down for maintenance.
+Current strategy involves null byte injection with a comment // at the end, but the question of how to make it valid php code that both matches the string and executes code is beyond me.
+Currently testing in my faux backend and certain variations of ${phpinfo()}|blue/e%00 are getting closer.